jamesbychance/fastAI/my_notes/02_prod/Lecture 2 - Questions.md

 > It is needed

 What is the difference between item_tfms and batch_tfms?
-> Item transforms are applied to individual images (like resizing), while batch transforms are applied to groups of images simultaneously (like augmentation) and can use GPU acceleration
+> Item transforms are applied to individual images (like resising), while batch transforms are applied to groups of images simultaneously (like augmentation) and can use GPU acceleration

 What is a confusion matrix?
 > A table that shows how many times a model made correct and incorrect predictions for each category, helping visualize where the model makes mistakes.